JosephineConnelly/thesis_josephine/content/textfile.md

 bit that we do know
-we know that there is the Fiskeby and a few other accessions which have shown potential we know there was a breeding program we susspect who the founders are
+we know that there is the Fiskeby and a few other accessions which have shown potential we know there was a breeding program we suspect who the founders are
 We know that Fiskeby has been used in breeding for canadian cultivars successfully

 but... (smaller knowledge gap and transition to next paragraph)